 The duct system should be designed and sized according to accepted national standards such as those published by: Air Conditioning Contractors Association (ACCA Manual D), Sheet Metal and Air Conditioning Contractors National Association (SMACNA) or American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) or consult The Air Systems Design Guidelines reference tables available from your local distributor.
 The duct system should be sized to handle the required system design CFM at the design external static pressure.
-The furnace airflow rates are provided in Table 9-Air Delivery-CFM (With Filter).
-When a furnace is installed so that the supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled by duct(s) sealed to the furnace casing and terminating outside the space containing the furnace.
+The furnace airflow rates are provided in Table 7-Air Delivery-CFM (With Filter).
+When a furnace is installed so that the space containing the furnace, the return air shall also be handled by duct(s) sealed to the furnace.

 Secure ductwork with proper fasteners for type of ductwork used.
 Seal supply- and return-duct connections to furnace with code approved tape or duct sealer.
 NOTE: Flexible connections should be used between ductwork and furnace to prevent transmission of vibration.